Circuit Breaker Definition

 High Resistance Method

-In High resistance method, arc resistance is made to increase with time so that current is reduced to a value insufficient to maintain the arc.
+In the High resistance method, arc resistance is made to increase with time so that current is reduced to a value insufficient to maintain the arc.
 Consequently, the current is interrupted or the arc is extinguished.

 The principal disadvantage of high resistance method is that enormous energy is dissipated in the arc.
 Therefore, it is employed only in DC circuit breakers and low-capacity AC circuit breakers.